hirosystems/stacks-subnets/docs/miner-resource-recommendation.md

 ---
-title: Specifications to set up Subnet on Mainnet
+title: Miner resource recommendation
 ---

-# Specifications to set up Subnet on Mainnet
+# Miner resource recommendation

-For Subnet to run on the mainnet, there is a higher requirement for throughput and low block confirmation times.
-You can achieve this by following the hardware specifications below.
-This document helps you with the specifications to set up Subnet on the mainnet and run as a miner.
+As a miner, you can set up Subnet on the mainnet by following the resource recommendations in this document.

 ## Features